-The central business area of Tokyo has many legacies of the 1964 Olympic Games and will include seven venues:
+The central business area of Tokyo has many legacies of the 1964 Olympic Games and will include 10 venues:

-Kasumigaoka National Stadium, on the site of the Olympic Stadium for Tokyo 1964, will be built as a state-of-the-art stadium by 2019.
-For Tokyo 2020, it will serve as a venue for the Opening and Closing Ceremonies, athletics, football and rugby competitions.
-This 80,000 seat stadium will be owned by Japan Sport Council and is planned to host the Rugby World Cup in 2019, international football matches and national track & field championships, along with other cultural and sporting events.
+Kasumigaoka National Stadium, constructed on the site of the 1964 Olympic Stadium, will be built as a state-of-the-art stadium by 2019.
+For Tokyo 2020, it will serve as a venue for the Opening and Closing Ceremonies, athletics, and soccer games.
+This 80,000 seat stadium will be owned by Japan Sport Council and is planned to host the Rugby World Cup in 2019, international soccer matches and national track & field championships, along with other cultural and sporting events.
 The stadium is located within the Jingu area, one of the four large sports areas under development as part of the “Tokyo Vision 2020.”

 Tokyo Metropolitan Gymnasium

-The Tokyo Metropolitan Gymnasium will be the table tennis venue.
+The Tokyo Metropolitan Gymnasium will be the table tennis venue, after hosting gymnastics and water polo at Tokyo 1964.
 Modern and well-maintained, it attracts 1.6 million people annually who practice sport and exercise.
 Facilities include a 10,000-capacity main arena, a sub-arena and a well-equipped fitness training room.

 Yoyogi National Stadium